ehendrix23/tesla_dashcam/README.rst

     - Formatted output to easily show progress
     - Time it took to create the video files will now be provided upon completion of processing.
     - Will now handle it much better if a video file from a camera is corrupt (i.e. zero-byte file).
-    - ffmpeg executables are now merged into the tesla_dashcam executable and separately for Windows and MacOS bundles
+    - ffmpeg is part of the tesla_dashcam executable
     - Desktop notification when processing starts (when using monitor) and when it completes.

 TODO